ErisianArchitect/rollgrid/README.md

 Set the cell's internal `Option` value.

 ### `reposition`
 Reposition the grid.
 This operation will allow you to load in new cells in the area that you move the grid to.
-The grid simply applies an offset to the grid (without moving anything in memory) and then calculates the cells that need to be updated, then it calls a callback that you supply to it that takes the arguments of (old position, new position, old value), and the return value is the new value.
+The grid simply applies an offset to the grid (without moving anything in memory) and then calculates the cells that need to be updated, then it calls a callback that you supply to it that takes the arguments of (old position, new position, old value), and the return value of the callback is the new value.

 ### `try_reposition`
 The fallible version of `reposition`.